jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-05.md

 (vi)
 (c)
-DOE-Accredited Facility under BOT arrangement and other variants with NPC, SPUG, PNOC-EDC, NIA and other government agencies;
+DOE-Accredited Facility under BOT arrangement and other variants with NAPOCOR, SPUG, PNOC-EDC, NIA and other government agencies;
 DOE-Accredited Facility under BOT arrangement and other variants with Distribution Utilities;